Conformal Tightness of Holographic Scaling in Black Hole Thermodynamics: Conformal tightness of black hole thermodynamics: a general derivation

+The results of the previous subsections give a basic characterization of the concept of {\em conformal tightness\/} spelled out in the Introduction, including both the Hawking-temperature identification and the preservation of holographic scaling.

-The values of $p_{t}$ and $p_{r}$ constrained by the arguments of the previous subsections include: a horizon restriction~(\ref{eq:p-r_horizon-condition}), a thermal restriction~(\ref{eq:Hawking-exponents_off-shell}), and the geometric distance and CQM vs. angular-momentum restriction~(\ref{eq:p-r_upper-bound}).
-When the near-horizon expansions are analytic, with integer exponents, the set of restrictions uniquely selects the original case of conformal quantum mechanics, with $p_{t}=p_{r} =1$.
-The corresponding metric is a modification of Eq.~(\ref{eq:RN_metric}), with a similar analytic structure,
+Let us now sum up the various constraining conditions on the values of $p_{t}$ and $p_{r}$: a horizon restriction~(\ref{eq:p-r_horizon-condition}), a thermal restriction~(\ref{eq:Hawking-exponents_off-shell}), and the geometric distance and CQM vs.\ angular-momentum restriction~(\ref{eq:p-r_upper-bound}).
+When the near-horizon expansions are analytic, with integer exponents, the set of restrictions uniquely selects the original case of CQM, with $p_{t}=p_{r} =1$.
+The corresponding metric is a modification of equation~(\ref{eq:RN_metric}), with a similar analytic structure,

 and supplemented with the restrictions: firstly that

 (with $f'_{+} \neq 0$ defining a nonextremal black hole solution); and secondly, that both $C$ and $D$ should tend to constant, nonzero values